tezos-commons/baseDAO/README.md

 To overcome this limitation we advice to use the [morley-large-originator](https://gitlab.com/morley-framework/morley/-/tree/master/code/morley-large-originator) tool or the workaround that it's described there.

-Note: as explained in its README the latest version of its binary can just be downloaded from its repository's CI, without the need to build it.
+Note: as explained in its README the latest version of its binary can be downloaded from its repository's CI, without the need to build it.

 The tool will give you the possibility to originate the contract for you, by performing